 In Honduras, it can be a challenge to decide what to do when you leave the ship.
 There are so many different options, and as we do with every port, my family sat down together to review the Isla Roatan shore excursions and decide what we’d do.
 As we reviewed the options, hands down Pirates Birds and Monkeys was the winner.

-The overall group from the cruise ship was divided into smaller groups of 10-12 and transported via small vans to the Gumbalimba Park that was far more vast and had more animals than I had expected.
-We stayed in our smaller group, which was a great way to experience the excursion without feeling overcrowded or shorted in any way.
+The overall group from the cruise ship was divided into smaller groups of 10-12.
+These smaller groups traveled via small vans to the Gumbalimba Park.
+The park was far more vast and had more animals than I had expected.
+We stayed in our smaller group, so we never felt overcrowded or shorted in any way.

-Our group had intended to start with the pirate cave, but finding it occupied, our guide quickly moved us to visit the birds portion of Pirates Birds and Monkeys first.
+Our group intended to start with the pirate cave, but another group made it there first.
+Our guide quickly moved us to visit the birds portion of Pirates Birds and Monkeys instead.
 I appreciated the thoughtfulness of ensuring our experience was as positive as possible.

 One lesson we learned?
 The birds love berries, and if your hat has a red or blue button on top, the bird may become confused.
 The bird thought Little Miss’s button was food and went to work separating it from her hat.
-He was successful, but we were assured that the bird would not actually eat it (and thus suffer any ill effect).
-Sure enough, he spit it out shortly thereafter, and we were able to retrieve it.
+He succeeded, but the worker assured us that the bird would not actually eat it (and thus suffer any ill effect).
+Sure enough, he spit it out shortly thereafter, and we retrieved it.

-The monkeys was our next stop on Pirates Birds and Monkeys, and I could have spent the entire day there, captivated by the monkeys.
-Though we were there for probably 20 minutes or more, I felt like we had barely any time there, most likely because I was so fascinated.
+We stopped next at the monkeys on the Pirates Birds and Monkeys tour.
+I could have spent the entire day there, captivated by the monkeys.
+Though we spent 20 minutes or more, I felt like we had barely any time there, most likely because I was so fascinated.

 Truly, this part was worth the price of the excursion all on its own.

 The guides were informative from telling us about how the orange iguanas are all male and that this is not the color they have when born to informing us that this creature is actually a rabbit.
 Yes, a rabbit.
-There were two of these in the monkey area, and I had guessed a few animals it might be in my head, but I would never have come up with rabbit, as it doesn’t resemble the ones I’m used to – no long ears, etc. Watching is semi-hop along, however, I had to give credit to the guide.
+We saw two in the monkey area, and I had guessed a few animals it might be in my head.
+I would never have come up with rabbit, as it doesn’t resemble the ones I’m used to – no long ears, etc. Watching is semi-hop along, however, I had to give credit to the guide.
 Their information along the way made the tour that much more interesting for everyone.

 Visiting the pirate cave was what we had expected to be the end of Pirates Birds and Monkeys, but it wasn’t.
 In Coxen’s Cave, we heard not only about the history of piracy on Isla Roatan and learned about some of the weapons and legends and battles, but we were also able to gain a bit more perspective on the geography of the island from a gorgeous 3 dimensional map taking up most of the space on the floor of a room in the blessedly cool cave.
 (The day was warm and walking got us all fairly warm; we were glad to have brought bottles of water with us from the ship.)

-In fact, we had so much fun in the ocean that we ran out of time to enjoy the pool before heading back on our shuttle to leave Pirates Birds and Monkeys before our ship departed.
+In fact, we had so much fun in the ocean that we ran out of time to enjoy the pool.
+When the call came to head back on our shuttle to leave Pirates Birds and Monkeys, we realized we skipped it.
 It was a shame, as the pool was beautiful and had a neat design to it, as well.
 We’ll just have to check it out the next time we come….

 While there were snacks and drinks available for purchase, we did not purchase anything while at Pirates Birds and Monkeys.
-We had brought our own water from the ship, and the excursion was early enough in the day for us that we had no issues waiting to return to the ship before enjoying lunch.
+We brought our own water from the ship, and the excursion was early enough in the day for us that we returned to the ship before lunch.
 The area with snacks and drinks also included other souvenirs for purchase for those who are looking to remember their excursion.

-This was an excursion I felt was well worth the money we paid, and the memories and photos we enjoyed (we were able to keep our cameras and phones with us to capture our own photos, with no professional photographer selling photos at the end of the tour) made Pirates Birds and Monkeys one we will treasure forever.
+I felt we received a good value for our money, and the memories and photos we enjoyed made Pirates Birds and Monkeys one we will treasure forever.
+I appreciated the fact we could take our own photos.
+Many excursions require you put them away, but this had with no professional photographer selling photos at the end of the tour.
 Whether you are traveling to Isla Roatan, Honduras with Carnival Cruise or not, definitely check out Pirates Birds and Monkeys for an unforgettable day.